Makarov pistol: Design

 The PM is heavy for its size by modern US commercial handgun standards, largely because in a blowback pistol, the heavy slide is necessary as it is relied upon to provide inertia to delay opening of the breech until internal pressures have fallen to a safe level.

 Other, more powerful cartridges have been used in blowback pistol designs, but the Makarov is widely regarded as particularly well balanced in its design elements.

 Layout

 The general layout and field-strip procedure of the Makarov pistol is similar to that of the PP.

 However, designer N. Makarov and his team drastically simplified the construction of the pistol, improving reliability and reducing the part count to 27, not including the magazine.
 This allowed considerable ease of manufacture and servicing.

 All of the individual parts of the PM have been optimised for mass production, robustness and interchangeability, partially thanks to captured German tooling, technology, and machinery.

 Barrel

 The chrome-lined, four-groove, 9.27mm caliber barrel is pressed and pinned to the frame through a precision-machined ring.

 The 7 kg recoil spring wraps around and is guided by the barrel.
-The spring-loaded trigger guard is pivoted down and swung to either side on the frame, allowing removal of the slide.
+The spring-loaded trigger guard is pivoted down, allowing removal of the slide.